szou00/szou00/README.md

 ### Hello there 👋 This is Sharon! :woman: :computer:

 I am a freshman at Boston University pursuing a BA in computer science.
-I am learning to to make the world a better place, one project at a time.
-I am currently seeking internships for Summer 2021!

 - :blush: Pronouns: she/her
 - 🌱 I’m currently learning geometric algorithms and computer systems